 It all starts with Planning Poker.

 In a nutshell, planning poker utilizes a customized deck of playing cards containing four color-coded sets.
 Each set is made-up of a series of cards printed with a sequence of numbers.
 Each number represents a value used to describe the estimated size of a piece of work.

-After each developer offers their own score (face down), the cards are flipped.
+The cards are flipped only after each developer has scored the story (again, by placing a numbered card face down).
 If all of the scores are the same, your players can move forward to the next user story.
 If not, each player must defend their score and replay until a unanimous score can be reached.

 This exercise does a number of important things for your team including:

-- Establishing a working velocity so that future work can be measured more accurately.
+- establishing a working velocity (that can be measured and predicted)

 – and –

-Plus, it can be fun for your team.
+Plus, planning poker can be fun for your team.
 And fun makes people happy.
 And happy developers do better work.

-All-in-all, planning poker is a very effective agile tool.
-Please go here if you’d like to see more information about how to play planning poker.
+All-in-all, planning poker is a super effective agile tool.
+If you want more information about playing planning poker, click this link: how to play planning poker

 Back to user stories!